RaulBastian/Northwind.Core/README.md

-# Northwind.Core
+ Northwind.Core

-Each northwind entity has a collection view model.
+Each Northwind entity has a collection view model.
  *So far: CustomersViewModel, OrdersViewModel , ProductsViewModel

 Collection view models have two properties: